Thompson Speedway Motorsports Park

+The speedway also had hosted 3 NASCAR Cup Series races, one in 1951 and two between 1969 and 1970.
+The facility also had hosted 5 NASCAR North Tour events from 1981 to 1985 and 29 NASCAR K&N Pro Series East races, between 1988 and 2018.

 History

 Following cleanup from the hurricane of 1938, John Hoenig built a combined 0.625 mi paved oval and 1.700 mi road racing course on his farmland in the northeast corner of Connecticut.

 In the 1960s and 1970s, Thompson's Sunday night program was a who's who of modified greats such as Carl "Bugs" Stevens, Fred DeSarro, Fred Schulz, Ron Bouchard, Ed Flemke, Leo Cleary, Smoky Boutwell, and Geoff Bodine.
 During this period the track hosted memorable special events which drew legendary Southern drivers like Ray Hendrick in the famous "Fireball" #11 to battle the locals.
 Other surprise stars included Long Island's Fred Harbach and Rene Charland from Massachusetts.

 In the late 1970s, the track drew 55 winged Super Modifieds to their World Series race.
 By owner's choice, all 55 started.
 During the energy crisis of the 1970s, Thompson hosted a unique division called the "Open Competitive" division which merged the Super Modifieds with the Modifieds.
 Later, Thompson tried a lower-cost stock-cylinder-head modified division, which chased away some of the tracks regulars.
 Until the 1980s the track had a unique barrier outside turns 1–2 and 3–4 made of dirt fill.